CIS325-Group2/MovieRecommenderSystem/README.txt

 Movie Ids
 ~---------

 Only movies with at least one rating or tag are included in the dataset.
-These movie ids are consistent with those used on the MovieLens web site (e.g., id `1` corresponds to the URL <https://movielens.org/movies/1>).
 Movie ids are consistent between `ratings.csv`, `tags.csv`, `movies.csv`, and `links.csv` (i.e., the same id refers to the same movie across these four data files).

 Ratings Data File Structure (ratings.csv)